• Skip to primary navigation

 Bourbon involves fermenting grain mash, usually 51% corn, before distilling in a continuous column still.

-This gives bourbon a bold, robust flavor.
+This gives bourbon a bold, strong flavor.

-Though their distilling processes are similar, brandy and bourbon have distinct tastes due to their ingredients and production methods.
+Their distilling processes are similar, brandy and bourbon have distinct tastes due to their ingredients and production methods.

 Brandy has a delicate, fruit-forward flavor, while bourbon is intense and rich.